cloudsmith-io/cloudsmith-api-go/docs/SwiftPackageUploadRequest.md

 ### NewSwiftPackageUploadRequest

-`func NewSwiftPackageUploadRequest(packageFile string, scope string, version string, ) *SwiftPackageUploadRequest`
+`func NewSwiftPackageUploadRequest(name string, packageFile string, scope string, version string, ) *SwiftPackageUploadRequest`

 NewSwiftPackageUploadRequest instantiates a new SwiftPackageUploadRequest object This constructor will assign default values to properties that have it defined,